 Medicare Part B benefits include (but aren’t limited to) doctor’s office visits, preventive screenings, and durable medical equipment.
 For some of these services, a deductible will apply, and Part B deductible is $183 in 2018.
 Often, you will pay 20% of the Medicare-approved amount for a health-care service after this deductible is met.
 Make sure to check with your doctor and Medicare because each benefit’s coverage is different.

 Medicare Supplement (Medigap) insurance plans and Medicare deductibles

 To get help paying for your Medicare deductibles, you might consider a Medicare Supplement (Medigap) insurance plan.
 If you have Original Medicare, you can get this additional insurance to help cover some of your Medicare expenses.
 There are 10 standardized Medigap plans that are available in most U.S. states; Massachusetts, Minnesota, and Wisconsin have their own types of Medicare Supplement insurance plans.
 Not every Medigap plan covers the Part A and/or Part B deducible, but most of the standardized plans cover at least one of these deductibles in full or partially.

 If you’re concerned about Medicare deductibles and planning for future costs, you may want to consider all your options, including Medicare Supplement insurance plans.
 To get help finding a Medicare insurance plan, you can type your zip code into the form on this page to see a list of Medicare plans in your vicinity.
-To speak with one of eHealth’s licensed insurance agents, just call eHealth at the phone number below this article.

 The product and service descriptions, if any, provided on these eHealth web pages are not intended to constitute offers to sell or solicitations in connection with any product or service.
 All products are not available in all areas and are subject to applicable laws, rules, and regulations.